← Chapter 10· | Turning Signs (Contents) | References | blog |

 The principles of inquiry itself are common to all genuine sciences, because they all deploy the basic elements of reasoning, which are even more basically the elements of semiosis.
 The various kinds of phenomena observed by the various special sciences also share the elements of all possible phenomena – which brings us back to what Peirce called the ‘elements of the phaneron.’
 How do those elements relate to the observations of Einstein and Llinás (above)?

 What Llinás called ‘translation of properties of the external world into internal functions,’ or internal representation of the external world, is represented in the gnoxic diagram as perception (or simply ception).
 To the extent that it really represents the external world, a ‘datum of experience’ offers some resistance to conscious control.
-That's why we call it a datum, which means in Latin that it is given.
-It is undeniably present: the mind cannot refuse the gift, although we can deny or distort the memory of it.
+That's why we call it a datum, which means in Latin that it is given – that is, given in direct experience prior to being taken, interpreted or seen as something.
+It is undeniably present: the mind cannot refuse the gift, although we can deny or manipulate the memory of it.
 Mind here simply means that which anything can appear or be present to, and experience (as in Chapter 7) designates a crossing or ‘clash’ between the internal and external worlds.

 Any phenomenon, anything that appears, has this quality of being ‘given.’
 At this point, there is no difference between “mental” and “physical” phenomena.
-But by the time it has been singled out for attention as a datum (or a percept), it has already presented itself as individually other than whatever else was present to the mind at the time.
-Its otherness, or Secondness as Peirce called it, is an element of the phenomenon.
+But by the time it has been singled out for attention as a datum (or a percept, or an idea), it has already presented itself as other than whatever else was already ‘present to the mind’ at the time.
+Its otherness, or Secondness in Peircean terms, is an element of the phenomenon.
 Its having any quality at all (apart from its relation to anything else), its Firstness, is also an element of the phenomenon.
-This felt quality or feeling is already simpler than anything analysis can produce.
+This quality is simply felt and is already simpler than anything analysis can produce.

 A feeling so long as it remains a mere feeling is absolutely simple.
 For if it had parts, those parts would be something different from the whole, in the presence of which the being of the whole would consist.
 Consequently, the being of the feeling would consist of something beside itself, and in a relation.
 Thus it would violate the definition of feeling as that mode of consciousness whose being lies wholly in itself and not in any relation to anything else.
 In short, a pure feeling can be nothing but the total unanalyzed impression of the tout ensemble of consciousness.
 Such a mode of being may be called simple monadic Being.CP 6.345 (1907)

 According to Stanislas Dehaene (2014, 99), consciousness is a brain function that ‘grants us a single glimpse of the vast underlying sea of unconscious computations.’
-Phenomenologically, that ‘single glimpse’ is what Peirce calls a ‘pure feeling.’
+Phenomenologically, that ‘single glimpse,’ prior to any analysis, is what Peirce calls a ‘pure feeling.’
 As we heard from the Blue Cliff Record at the end of Chapter 10: If you want to become acquainted with direct perception, it is before mention is made.
 Feeling is its Firstness, directness is its Secondness, and ‘mention’ comes later as Thirdness.
 We can only mention a phenomenon, or record it, or recognize it, because it is related to other phenomena in some way other than mere otherness.
-Systems and processes evidently do relate to other phenomena, and some processes and relations continue over time, which shows that Thirdness is also an element of the phaneron.
+Processes, systems and existing things evidently do relate to other phenomena, and some processes and relations continue to change over time, which shows that Thirdness is also an element of the phaneron.
 Peirce made this point in 1878 by using the example of a melody or ‘air’:

 According to Peirce (CP 7.535), ‘continuity, regularity, and significance are essentially the same idea with merely subsidiary differences’ – the idea of Thirdness.
 As elements, Firstness, Secondness and Thirdness must all have the elementary kind of simplicity.
 This is not so obvious in the case of Thirdness as it is with the other two ‘modes of consciousness’.